 Current Management Practices & Policies:

-The International Centre for Integrated Mountain Development (ICIMOD) is an intergovernmental organization that serves eight regional entities located within the Hindu Kush Himalayan region, including Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal, and Pakistan.
+The International Centre for Integrated Mountain Development (ICIMOD) is an intergovernmental organization that serves eight regional entities located within the Hindu Kush Himalayan region, including: Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal, and Pakistan.
 Through partnerships with regional institutions, ICIMOD is able to serve as a regional knowledge hub that provides its end-users with insight on how climate change and globalization impacts the fragile mountainous ecosystems.
 ICIMOD oversees a variety of programs that were constructed to generate innovative forecasting products.
 While ICIMOD has a variety of resources and projects, few efforts have been made to use remotely sensed information to document precise landslide locations and estimate potential landslide conditions in the region.
 Many existing models rely on reporting which can reduce the spatial accuracy as well as introduce underreporting biases.

 Decision Support Tools & Benefits: